Jyerxa/template-reference-docs/lazygit-playground/lazy-git-learning.md

-##Learning Lazy git
+## Learning Lazy git
-1. adding in branch 1
+1. adding in branch 1 and editing in branch 2
+2. adding in branch 2